ludbek/webpreview/README.md

 *Note*: For the Original [webpreview] API please check the [official docs][webpreview].

 ## Run with Docker

+The docker image can be built and ran similarly to the command line.
+The default entry point is the `web2preview` command-line function.

 ```shell
 $ docker build -t web2preview .